DataDog/hiring-engineers/answers.md

 The [deploy_local.sh](deploy_local.sh) launches four containers (web, app, db, and datadog-agent), which work with all the configs mentioned in the answer.

 After launching, access http://localhost to see the app working.
-  ** Containers cannot cooperate if`YOUR_LOCAL_IP` = 127.0.0.1.
+(Top page only) ** Containers cannot cooperate if`YOUR_LOCAL_IP` = 127.0.0.1.
 It should be your real private IP like 192.168.0.5 or 10.4.167.168.
   ** Docker host ip for APM is configured to 172.17.0.1 as default.
 Export `DOCK_DEFAULT_GW` if needed.